A Diffusion MRI model for axonal damage quantification based on axial diffusivity reduction in axons: a Monte Carlo

-In the second step, we use two component restricted anisotropic diffusion spectrum (RADS) model to model the anisotropic component of the diffusion-weighted MRI signal.
-In this step, we model the anisotropic component as a linear combination of two parts - healthy and unhealthy axons based on the axial diffusivities.
-Bayesian information criterion (BIC) and model-fitting residuals were calculated to quantify model complexity and goodness of fit.
-Diffusion coefficients and signal fractions were computed for the optimal model (having lowest BIC).
-This gives us the fractions of diseased and healthy axons based on the axial diffusivities of the diseased and healthy axons.
 Using Monte-Carlo (MC) simulations, we simulate different fractions of diseased and healthy axons.
-Our method produces highly accurate quantification of diseased and healthy axons with Pearson's correlation (predicted vs true proportion) of $ r = 0.99 $ (p-value = 0.001); the one Sample t-test for proportion error gives the mean error of 2\% (p-value = 0.034).
+Our method produces highly accurate quantification of diseased and healthy axons with Pearson’s correlation (predicted vs true proportion) of $ r = 0.99 $ (p-value = 0.001); the one Sample t-test for proportion error gives the mean error of 2\% (p-value = 0.034).
 Furthermore, the method finds the axial diffusivities of the diseased and healthy axons very accurately with mean error of 4\% (p-value = 0.001).
+The novelty of our method RADS comes from the fact that no other method uses axial diffusivity to distinguish healthy and unhealthy axons, and quantifies this reduction.
+Although various studies have shown axial diffusivity reduction to correlate with axonal damage (\cite{axial1}, \cite{SONG20031714}, \cite{KIM2006626}, \cite{SUN20061195}, \cite{SUN2}, \cite{KLAWITER20111454}, \cite{doi:10.1212/WNL.0b013e3181e042c4}, \cite{doi:10.1212/WNL.0b013e3181e0434d}), no method so far has been developed that uses this knowledge to quantify axonal damage.